Victorxxiv/Victorxxiv/README.md

     <!-- Let's Connect content -->
 </div>

-Feel free to reach out for collaboration, job opportunities, or to chat about backend development.
+Feel free to reach out for collaboration, job opportunities, or to chat about Software Engineering.

 <p align="center">
     <a href="https://www.linkedin.com/in/victor-mwendwa-283577202/" target="_blank">